Practical Guide

 Here are some reasons why WhatsApp might reject your Message Template submission.
 We’ve also included some examples of rejected Message Templates to give you an idea of what’s not allowed.

-Your Message Template Asks For Sensitive Information
+Your Message Template Asks for Sensitive Information

 WhatsApp will reject Message Templates that collect data from users or ask for sensitive information.